tomershvueli/homepage/README.md

 - 'hover_color' => The CSS color for menu items when hovered over
 - 'time_to_refresh_bg' => Time, in milliseconds, until it will fetch the next background image
 - 'idle_timer' => Set a number of milliseconds here if you'd like to automatically hide the menu after a certain time of inactivity.
 Leave this attribute out entirely if you don't want an idle timer.
-- 'items' => The menu will be in a grid of 3 icons per row on desktop.
-Insert any link you'd like, or {{cur}} for the current URL of the page.
-Choose icons from [Font Awesome](http://fontawesome.io/icons/)
+- 'items' => Array of objects for links to be displayed.
+The menu will be in a grid of 3 icons per row on desktop.
+Object shape:
+  - 'link' => Insert any link you'd like, or {{cur}} for the current URL of the page, i.e. `{{cur}}:32400/web/`.
+  - 'icon' => Icon to be displayed, choose icons from [Font Awesome](http://fontawesome.io/icons/).
+  - 'alt' => Value for `title` of anchor tag.
+  - 'new_tab' => Optional boolean value for whether link should open in new tab or current tab.

 __NOTE__: PHP cURL is required for fetching external images.